 WARNING level, and errors should be marked with the

 In addition to the logging statements added to your code, other applications in your stack will typically output log files.
 A web server like Apache, Nginx or IIS will log HTTP request and response information.
 Databases will typically write log files too, which are useful for diagnosing performance issues.
 Make sure your team has access to these logs too when diagnosing issues.

 Log Aggregation and Storage

-Logs should be centralized and stored securely so they can viewed by administrators.
+Logs should be centralized and stored securely so they can be viewed by administrators.
 “Log servers” like LogStash, Graylog, Splunk and PaperTrail will aggregate log files from different sources and allow them to be searched and analyzed in realtime.
-Log servers are often available as services, and are can be added as plug-ins if you run on cloud-based services.
+Log servers are often available as services, and can be added as plug-ins if you run on cloud-based services.